Mealman1551/ArchivedDataCodec/CONTRIBUTING.md

 Go to the original repository on GitHub and open a pull request.
 Provide a detailed description of your changes and link any relevant issues.

 ### 9. What then?
-I will review the Pull Request and check if it can be merged into the Main branch or the Aurora branch.
+I will review the Pull Request and check if it can be merged into the Main branch.

 ## Code of Conduct
 Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for everyone.